Directories

 Employees eligible for leave under the FMLA may use their leave entitlement for Military Family Leave.
 Military Family Leave provides you with unpaid leave for the following reasons:

-For more questions regarding to Military Caregiver and Exigency Leave, please contact Human Resources.
+For more questions regarding Military Caregiver and Exigency Leave, please contact Human Resources.

 SPECIAL RULES WHICH APPLY TO EMPLOYEES OF SCHOOLS

-Special rules apply to instructional employees of local education agencies whose principal function is to teach and instruct students (auxiliary personnel such as teacher aides and counselors are excluded).
-Local education agencies include public school boards and elementary and secondary schools under their jurisdiction, and private elementary and secondary schools.
+Special rules apply to instructional employees of local education agencies whose primary function is to teach and instruct students (auxiliary personnel, such as teacher aides and counselors, are excluded).
+Local education agencies encompass public school boards and elementary and secondary schools under their jurisdiction, as well as private elementary and secondary schools.
 The rules do not apply to colleges and universities.
-The special rules include limitations on the taking of intermittent leave or leave on a reduced leave schedule, taking leave near the conclusion of an academic term, and restoration to an equivalent position.
+The special rules include limitations on taking intermittent leave or leave on a reduced schedule, taking leave near the end of an academic term, and restoration to an equivalent position.

 BENEFITS